techtown-training/git-github-boot-camp/labs/1.3-advanced-git-commands/06-automatic-bisect.md

 exit 0
 ```

-Save this file as a bash file (e.g. `bisect.sh`).
+Save this file as a Bash file (e.g., `bisect.sh`).
 On Windows, you’ll have to run this in Git Bash.

-Be sure to make the script executable (might not be necessary on Windows):
+Be sure to make the script executable (this might not be necessary on Windows):

 ![Make executable](../../img/git-bisect-auto-0.png)